Planet Minigolf: Development

 On 14 October 2009, Planet Minigolf was announced as a PlayStation 3-exclusive title that would be available via the PlayStation Network.
 On 29 March 2010 Zen Studios announced that the game would be fully compatible with PlayStation Move, Sony's motion controller for the PlayStation 3.
 A trailer released 22 April 2010 showcased the ability to customize minigolf courses, which would allow players to create new scenarios in each of the game's locations.
 It was revealed under Sony's Play, Create, Share banner, which encourages customization and sharing of user-generated content in games.
-Other games under this banner include the LittleBigPlanet series and ModNation Racers.

 On 6 May 2010 Zen Studios revealed that the game would make use of the PlayStation 3's ability to upload replays directly to YouTube.
 Planet Minigolf was released 1 June 2010.
 The game received a patch which added Move support on 20 September 2010.
 A downloadable content pack entitled Stronghold Island was released on 21 September 2010.
 It contains one new location, four new trophies, four new tournaments, 36 new holes, and several new items for players to use in creating new courses.